jjjahnke/tormenta_talk_iii/tasks/prd-news-audio-converter.md

 #### Text Processing & Audio Conversion
 1. **The system must provide a modular text-to-speech conversion service using local TTS library for offline operation and privacy**
-2. **The system must generate audio files in iPhone-compatible format (MP3 or AAC) in a temporary directory**
+2. **The system must generate audio files in iPhone-compatible format (MP3 or AAC) by default**
 3. **The system must handle common text file formats (.txt, .md) and be extensible for web-extracted content**
 4. **The system must generate meaningful audio filenames based on source content (filename or article title)**
 5. **The system must provide clear success/failure feedback for each operation with structured logging**
 6. **The system must attempt to convert all articles and report which files failed with specific error messages**

+#### Default File Output Behavior
-7. **The system must clean up temporary audio files after successful iTunes import or processing completion**
+7. **The system must by default save audio files in the same directory as the source text file**
+8. **The system must use the same base filename as the source file but with appropriate audio extension (.mp3 or .aac)**
+9. **The system must handle filename conflicts by appending sequential numbers (e.g., filename-1.mp3, filename-2.mp3, etc.)**
+10. **The system must check for existing files with the target name and automatically increment the suffix until a unique name is found**
+11. **The system must provide an option to overwrite existing files instead of creating numbered versions**

-#### iTunes Integration & Storage Management
+#### Optional iTunes Integration & Storage Management
+12. **The system must provide optional iTunes integration that can be enabled via command-line flag or UI option**
-8. **The system must copy audio files from temporary directory to iTunes library and create playlists with naming convention "News-YYYY-MM-DD"**
+13. **When iTunes integration is enabled, the system must copy audio files to iTunes library and create playlists with naming convention "News-YYYY-MM-DD"**
-9. **The system must add all successfully converted audio files to the current day's playlist**
+14. **When iTunes integration is enabled, the system must add all successfully converted audio files to the current day's playlist**
-10. **The system must automatically delete audio files older than 2 days from iTunes library**
+15. **When iTunes integration is enabled, the system must automatically delete audio files older than specified days from iTunes library (default: 2 days)**
-11. **The system must automatically delete iTunes playlists older than 2 days**
+16. **When iTunes integration is enabled, the system must automatically delete iTunes playlists older than specified days (default: 2 days)**
-12. **The system must complete all operations (convert, import, cleanup) in a single execution with comprehensive error handling**
+17. **The system must complete all operations (convert, file placement, optional iTunes integration, cleanup) in a single execution with comprehensive error handling**

 #### Web Application Audio Processing (Future)
 13. **For web application deployment, the system must support combining individual audio files into a single large audio file**